Home › How Litigation Costs Behave > How cost accumulates without any single causeHow cost accumulates without any single cause

 There is a need to respond to developments as they arise.

-These elements interact continuously.
+These elements operate together.

 Mechanism